 What would you recommend to someone who is interested in doing what you do?

 Just start a conversation, honestly.
 It’s the lowest risk that you can take and one step towards something that is potentially amazing for you, that is your future.
 Even if you take the step, have the conversation, and realize it’s not for you, that’s okay too.
 There’s a benefit there.
 Look to build those relationships.
 I have no doubt in time that you’ll be able to see where you fit in.

-What’s an Accelerator member or small business you think more people should know about?
+What’s an Accelerator client or small business you think more people should know about?